Cambridge tops UK universities for employability worldwide. Image credit: photos.com

-University careers services were keen to note that employability came from both a “broad-based curriculum… develop[ing] the combination of leadership skills, critical thinking skills and technical expertise needed to successfully navigate workplace and societal challenges and opportunities” and the ways in which “the student can explore and experiment and be encouraged and supported to do that, so that they are inquisitive about themselves and the world around them, and as a consequence they become more self-aware and more aware of the [career] opportunities that might be open to them.”
+University careers services were keen to note that employability came from both a “broad-based curriculum… develop[ing] the combination of leadership skills, critical thinking skills and technical expertise needed to successfully navigate the workplace and societal challenges and opportunities” and the ways in which “the student can explore and experiment and be encouraged and supported to do that so that they are inquisitive about themselves and the world around them, and as a consequence, they become more self-aware and more aware of the [career] opportunities that might be open to them.”

 However, despite this holistic approach to employability advocated by careers advisers, most employers noted that “professional experience” and a “high degree of specialisation” are the best predictors of employability in graduates.